 A McKinsey study from earlier this year found that “in the post-pandemic future of work, nine out of ten organizations will be combining remote and on-site working.”

-The study shows that despite fears about the impact of hybrid models on work, most organizations have seen improvements in productivity, employee engagement, and customer satisfaction.
+The study shows that despite fears about the impact of the more flexible hybrid models on work, most organizations have seen plenty of benefits of flexible work culture such as improvements in productivity, employee engagement, and customer satisfaction.
 Moreover, companies that emphasized the connection between employees (an important aspect of culture) have also seen productivity increases.

 But even though a hybrid office is the future of the office, and the hybrid model has offered a number of productivity increases, it has also shaken the foundations of how companies have traditionally been organized.

 Some of the main challenges that have presented themselves have been associated with maintaining good communications and information sharing between teams.
 Pitfalls in communication tend to reduce transparency within teams which has an impact on team cohesion.
 This, in turn, influences the degree to which employees tend to socialize and the level of engagement that they feel with their job and working relationships.

 Another big challenge has been the impact on employees’ mental health and an increase in burnout and anxiety surrounding the work process and its future.

 For some people, the move to remote or hybrid models has been associated with a lot of stress, whereas for others the idea to go back to an office-first model sounds stressful.
 And, to make things even more complicated, there are already people who have never had the experience of in-person work, and they, too, experience some insecurity around the future of their work.

 Amidst all of this lies the question of company culture and its importance in the changing landscape of work.
 Here’s why company culture is central to making a hybrid workplace model work.

 One way to think about company culture is in the form of an established set of behaviors within a collective with the aim of ensuring the growth and success of the company.